Ericsson/codechecker/docs/usage.md

 This means that analysis of these files failed and there is no Clang Static Analyzer output for these compilation commands.

-## Step5: Integrate CodeChecker into your CI loop
+## Step 5: Integrate CodeChecker into your CI loop

 This section describes a recommended "way of working" about how CodeChecker is designed to be used in a CI environment to